By David Fajardo

 Watch for acquisitions, product and software launches and other news of innovation from these companies throughout the rest of the year.
 Then, define your entry and exit points clearly and keep your finger on the trigger to try to end each trade before the rollercoaster market swings back down.

 For more news, information, and strategy, visit the Leveraged & Inverse Channel.

 Direxion Shares Risks – An investment in each Fund involves risk, including the possible loss of principal.
-Each Fund is non-diversified and includes risks associated with the Funds’ concentrating their investments in a particular industry, sector, or geographic region which can result in increased volatility.
+The Fund is non-diversified and include risks associated with the Fund’s concentrating its investments in a particular industry, sector, or geography which can increase volatility.
 The use of derivatives such as futures contracts and swaps are subject to market risks that may cause their price to fluctuate over time.
-Risks of each Fund include Effects of Compounding and Market Volatility Risk, Leverage Risk, Market Risk, Counterparty Risk, Rebalancing Risk, Intra-Day Investment Risk, Other Investment Companies (including ETFs) Risk, and risks specific to the securities of the Financial Sector.
-Performance of companies in the financials sector may be materially impacted by many factors, including but not limited to, government regulations, economic conditions, credit rating downgrades, changes in interest rates and decreased liquidity in credit markets.
-Additional risks include, for the Direxion Daily Financial Bull 3X Shares, Daily Index Correlation Risk, and for the Direxion Daily Financial Bear 3X Shares, Daily Inverse Index Correlation Risk, and risks related to Shorting and Cash Transactions.
-Please see the summary and full prospectuses for a more complete description of these and other risks of each Fund.
+Risks of the Fund include Effects of Compounding and Market Volatility Risk, Leverage Risk, Market Risk, Counterparty Risk, Rebalancing Risk, Intra-Day Investment Risk, Daily Index Correlation Risk, and Other Investment Companies (including ETFs) Risk.

 Distributor: Foreside Fund Services, LLC.